arpansahu/arpansahu_dot_me/Readme.md

     ```

     It will be asking for domain name then you can enter your base domain
-    I have generated ssl for borcelle-crm.arpansahu.me
+    I have generated ssl for arpansahu.me

     Then a few questions will be asked by them answer them all and done your ssl certificate will be geerated